Brightify/Cuckoo/README.md

 - [x] inheritance (grandparent methods)
 - [x] generics
-- [x] simple type inference for instance variables (you need to write it explicitly, otherwise it will be replaced with `__UnknownType`)
+- [x] simple type inference for instance variables (works with initializers, `as TYPE` notation, and can be overridden by specifying type explicitly)
+- [x] Objective-C support utilizing OCMock

 ## What will not be supported
 Due to the limitations mentioned above, none of the things that can't be overridden can't be supported.
 This includes: